CVCSD/Clinical-Validation-StateOfArt/README.md

 # Bibliometric Data Analysis Scripts

-## instructions for running data analysis
+## Instructions for running data analysis

 - Clone this repository in the Rstudio environment.
 - Required R packages for installation:  (refer to the list below).